We have done so much, for so long, with so little,

 SO WHERE DO I GET MY TUBE TESTERS FROM?

-On the other hand, when people proposed to really make an honest deal, usually that's what I got.
-For instance I received an AVT CT163 from South Africa without pre payment, and option to return.
-Actually he told ne later, he was afraid to ship it to an unknown buyer, and get Paypal trouble afterwards.
-So shipping it to me, was a better option for him, because he definitely knew the tester was good, and he trusted me coming to the same conclusion.
+This is a good example.
+I received an AVT CT163 from a collector without pre payment, and option to return if not as promised.
+Actually he told me later, he was afraid to ship it to an unknown buyer, and get trouble afterwards with buyers claiming fake trouble, sending the item back, abusing Ebay or Paypal.
+In his country, receiving such a delicate item, packed by somebody who gets his money back anyway, was no option for him, and he might even have to pay tax on it.
+So a permanent sale is what he wanted.
 Needless to say, this worked out good for both parties.
 We stayed email friends afterwards, and he bought a pair of vintage fog lamps from me, for his Mercedes car collection.
+In case the seller reads this: Thanks you JS, for this wonderful VCM163 from South Africa.

-The following link shows information about a very clever seller from Hungary, who fooled me badly.
-He is still on Ebay, playing innocent, and privately selling equipment from his university, under changing names.
+The following link is a bad example.
+It shows information about a very clever seller from Hungary, who fooled me badly.
+I heard later, I was not the only one.
+He is still on Ebay, playing innocent.
+He claims to be "private", but he means to say with this, he has not registered his company.
+He has a massive trade volume, selling under changing names.
 His adverts still look the same, and shipment city is Budapest.
-Beware of this.
+Beware for any tube tester from Budapest, and the seller has tons of other items.

 Some popular vintage testers.